seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 **You should put all of the leap motion controller stuff in one folder in your desktop for convenience purposes**

 ### Step 2: Setting up software
-After you have downloaded unity, you will need to get a license from unity, go to unity hub
+After you have downloaded unity, you will need to get a license from unity, go to unity hub and sign in.
+Use this account
+Username: ERunitymidicode
+Password: Iwanttoquitthisproject295